 • Be alert.
 Never accept help from a stranger.
 Don't even look up if someone asks you what the time is.
 If someone tells you the ATM is broken and you need to use another one, be suspicious and don't draw cash there.

 • If your card is stuck in the machine, and someone comes to try and help you, it is almost certainly a scam.
 Stay at the machine, don't enter your code again, phone your bank and cancel your card immediately.
 It is wise to save your bank's contact number on your phone before your trip, so it is easy to cancel your card if needed.
-And be sure to enable international dialing on your phone before your trip starts.
+And be sure to enable international dialling on your phone before your trip starts.

 • Anyone who says you need a permit for walking or driving somewhere, or need to take a detour and pay some kind of toll is lying to you and hoping to scam you.
-These kind of scams are common in certain areas (e.g. "The road ahead is closed, you will need to take this private detour which will cost you R500, but don't worry, you can just get the permit or draw the cash from that ATM over there").
+These scams are common in certain areas (e.g. "The road ahead is closed, you will need to take this private detour which will cost you R500, but don't worry, you can just get the permit or draw the cash from that ATM over there").

 While driving